brython-dev/brython/www/tutorial/en/index.md

 In an empty directory, save this page as __`index.html`__.
 To read it in the browser, you have two options:

 - use the File/Open menu: it is the most simple solution.
 It brings [some limitations](/static_doc/en/file_or_http.html) for an advanced use, but it works perfectly for this tutorial
-- launch a web server, for isntance that of the CPython standard distribution by running `python -m http.server` in the file directory, then enter _localhost:8000/index.html_ in the browser address bar
+- launch a web server : for instance, if the Python interpreter available from python.org is available on your machine, run `python -m http.server` in the file directory, then enter _localhost:8000/index.html_ in the browser address bar

 When you open the page, you should see the message "Hello !" printed on the browser window.